 RENEE MONTAGNE, HOST:

 Here in the U.S., auto sales are up, and fall is traditionally a big time for car buying.
-Question is, what's the best way these days to pay for that car - financed through the automaker or through your bank or simply leased?
+Question is, what's the best way, these days, to pay for that car - financed through the automaker, or through your bank, or simply leased?

-MICHELE KREBS: Good morning.
+MICHELLE KREBS: Good morning.

-MONTAGNE: So let's just, as an example, family of four, zeroed in on a minivan or a station wagon, want a decent amount of space, good fuel efficiency - how do they go about figuring out the best way to pay for this?
+MONTAGNE: So let's just, as an example, family of four, zeroed in on a minivan or a station wagon; want a decent amount of space, good fuel efficiency - how do they go about figuring out the best way to pay for this?

 KREBS: Well, first they do a family assessment.
 They look at their budget.
 What can they afford?
 We suggest spending no more than 20 percent of your take-home pay on a car.
-And that should include not only the monthly payments but also the insurance, the fuel costs and maintenance.
+And that should include not only the monthly payments but also the insurance, the fuel costs and the maintenance.
 They should ask themselves how long they intend to keep the vehicle.
 If they're going to keep it a long time, buying it makes sense.
 If they're not, maybe leasing is an option.

-MONTAGNE: Let's get more into talking about how to pay then for the car once the decision is made.
+MONTAGNE: Let's get more into talking about how to pay, then, for the car once the decision is made.
 Does cash still give consumers the best leverage when negotiating with dealers?

 MONTAGNE: What about leasing?
-I mean these days, especially with fuel economy and technology improving each year, does it make more sense to lease so that you can keep up with all of that?
+I mean, these days, especially with fuel economy and technology improving each year, does it make more sense to lease so that you can keep up with all of that?

-There are some downsides though.
+There are some downsides, though.
 You never own it.
 You don't own equity in it.
 It's just like renting an apartment.
-And what you should do if you're going to lease is only lease as long as the warranty is.
-So that then you don't accumulate any maintenance costs on a lease that would all be covered under the warranty if you did your lease along the lines of the warranty limits.
+And what you should do - if you're going to lease - is only lease as long as the warranty is so that then, you don't accumulate any maintenance costs on a lease that would all be covered under the warranty, if you did your lease along the lines of the warranty limits.